 NOTICE: It has come to the attention of the Houston Municipal Courts that companies are using text messages to solicit services.
-The text message requests the citizen to click on a link and pay a fee to choose an option to resolve their court business.
-The Houston Municipal Courts DOES NOT send text messages or charge citizens to choose an option to resolve their court business.
-Rules and guidelines on how to handle any of your court business, including instructions on how to reset and pay for your case(s) along with downloadable forms, are available to you at no charge on our website.
-To speak with someone regarding your court cases, please dial 3-1-1 or 713.837.0311, if outside Houston city limits.
+The text message requests the user to click on a link to reset their case(s) for a fee.
+The Houston Municipal Courts DOES NOT send text messages or charge defendants to reset cases.
+Rules and guidelines on how to handle any of your court business, including instructions on how to reset and pay for your case(s), as well as downloadable forms, are available at no charge on our website.
+To speak with a Municipal Courts representative, please dial 3-1-1 or 713.837.0311, if outside Houston city limits.

 The Mission of the Municipal Courts Department is to provide an accessible legal forum for individuals to have their court matters heard in a fair and efficient manner, while providing a high level of integrity, professionalism and customer service.

 The City of Houston Municipal Courts accepts payments in cash, check, money order, ATM debit card, and credit card (American Express, Visa, MasterCard and Discover).

 To provide feedback regarding the officer who issued your citation, contact: